KeithCes/bruteforceListCreator/README.md

 The script can be run with a maximum range from 1-6.

 WARNING: Running the script with a chosen maximum of 6 will create a text file larger than 2gb!
 This may crash some computers and create a file too large to be opened by conventional text editors.

+DISCLAIMER: Only use for educational purposes.
+I'm not responsible for any malicious uses you may find for this program.